Optimal stopping of an Ornstein-Uhlenbeck bridge: Solution of the reformulated problem: a direct approach

 We are now in the position of getting a tractable characterization of both the value function and the OSB.
-Propositions \ref{pr:boundary_existence}--\ref{pr:smooth-fit} allow us to use an extension of the Itô's lemma \citep[Lemma A2]{d2020discounted} on the function $W(s + t, Y_t)$ for $t\geq 0$.
-By recalling that $\bbL W = 0$ on $\cC$ and $W = G$ on $\cD$, and after taking $\Pr_y$-expectation (which cancels the martingale term), we get
+Propositions \ref{pr:boundary_existence}--\ref{pr:smooth-fit} allow us to use an extension of Itô's lemma on the function $W(s + t, Y_t)$ for $t\geq 0$.
+This extension was originally derived by \cite{Peskir_2005_change} and later restated, in a way applies more directly to our framework, in Lemma A2 from \cite{DAuria_2020_discounted}.
+Recalling that $\bbL W = 0$ on $\cC$ and $W = G$ on $\cD$, and after taking $\Pr_y$-expectation (which cancels the martingale term), we get

 where the local-time term does not appear due to the smooth-fit condition.

 \begin{lemma} For all $(s, y)\in\R_+\times\R$,

 \end{lemma}